 The Judaic Studies advisors give practical assistance navigating the Graduate Certificate requirements.
 Judaic Studies Graduate Certificate students are required to communicate yearly with the Judaic Studies Student Services Coordinator to navigate the Certificate requirements, discuss progress and answer any questions.
 Students are encouraged to meet as often as they wish with the Faculty Advisor for advice on meeting program requirements and on broader issues of intellectual and professional development.

 To make an appointment with an advisor please use the Advising Appointment System.
-If the available times don't work for your schedule, please e-mail our Student Services Coordinator.
-Include the days and times you are available and Sarah will find an appointment time that works for you.
+If the available times don't work for your schedule, please e-mailour Student Services Coordinator.
+Include the days and times you are available and we will find an appointment time that works for you.
 You can also call us at 734-615-6097.

 The Rackham Graduate School's policy on the double-counting of credits only applies to those in Master's programs or students in doctoral programs seeking an embedded Master's before advancing toward the PhD.
 Double-counting rules do not apply to PhD students who do not seek an MA.